oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 **Indexes used:**

 The query uses the `idx_showid` index and the index is a covering one for this query.
-To make the use of this index possible, two Oracle NoSQL features have been used.
+To make the use of this index possible, two Oracle NoSQL features have been used which are described below.
 ![query8a-plan](./images/query8a-plan.png)
 * The index was created with the `with unique keys per row` property.
 This informs the query processor that for any streaming user, the shows array cannot contain two or more shows with the same show id.
-The restriction is necessary because if duplicate show ids existed, they wouldn’t be included in the index, and as a result, the index would contain fewer entries than the number of elements in the shows arrays.
-So, use of such an index by the query would yield fewer results from the FROM clause than if the index was not used.
+The restriction is necessary because if duplicate show ids existed, they wouldn’t be included in the index, and as a result, the index would contain fewer entries than the actual number of elements in the shows arrays.
+So, use of such an index by the query yields fewer results from the FROM clause than if the index was not used.
 * The `UNNEST` clause was used in the query to wrap the unnesting expression.
 Semantically, the `UNNEST` clause is a noop (no operator).
 However, if an index exists on the array(s) that are being unnested by a query, use of `UNNEST` is necessary for the index to be considered by the query.
 The `UNNEST` clause places some restrictions on what kind of expressions can appear in it (see [Limitation for expression usage in the UNNEST clause](https://docs.oracle.com/en/database/other-databases/nosql-database/22.3/sqlreferencefornosql/unnest-arrays-maps.html)]), and these restrictions make it easier for the query optimizer to “match” the index and the query.

+Lets explore another topic.

-**Grouping by a field in a top-level array, but aggregating over deeply nested fields**
+3. **Grouping by a field in a top-level array, but aggregating over deeply nested fields**

 **Example:**

 For each show, return the total time users have spent watching that show.
 Sort the results in descending order of the total time.
+Copy and paste into SQL statement box and hit 'Execute.'

 ```
 <copy>